arjansiemons/homelab/README.md

 ## Secrets Management

-Secrets are managed via Azure KeyVault using the CSI Secrets Store Driver, instead of Sealed Secrets.
+Secrets are managed via Azure KeyVault using the CSI Secrets Store Driver.